 Setting up virtual Host on Wamp Server is very easy.
-But first we should look why it is beneficial to set up virtual host.
+But first, we should look why it is beneficial to set up the virtual host.

-So if we are developing a site on local server the site can be accessed by localhost/example.com and the pages can be accessed by localhost/example.com/about.php or localhost/example.com/contact.php etc.
+So if we are developing a site on the local server then the site can be accessed by localhost/example.com and the pages can be accessed by localhost/example.com/about.php or localhost/example.com/contact.php etc.

-But this can be eliminated by using virtual host server and we can access the site as if they are live. for example if we are developing a WordPress site on virtual host we need not to change the URL in database when moving the site from local to live server.
+But this can be eliminated by using virtual host server and we can access the site as if they are live. for example, if we are developing a WordPress site on the virtual host we need not change the URL in the database when moving the site from local to live server.

 Let's start setting up the virtual host on windows.